phajy/Sesto2024/presentation/ajy-sesto-2024.typ

     Dr Andrew Young \ University of Bristol

-    Thanks to Fergus Baker & Jiachen Jiang
+    With thanks to Fergus Baker, \ Jiachen Jiang & Wiktoria Tarnopolska ]
-    // and others
-  ]
 ]